 Sage Collegiate recognizes the crucial role that families play in students' success.
 One of our core beliefs is "It Takes a Village."
-Therefore, for us, parents are our partners, and as a school we will be grounded in and by our community.
+Therefore, for us, parents are our partners, and as a school we are grounded in our community.
 Family participation in scholars' learning is fundamental to their success.
 We know that when families and teachers have high standards for children, then students generally exceed expectations.
 We will communicate proactively and clearly with all families, engaging them in conversations about school policies and practices, including academic expectations, homework, uniform, attendance, and behavior.
+We have a goal of having 80% of families attend our Family Engagement events.